Alcohol Licensing Agencies

 They are appointed by the Governor General on the recommendation of the Minister.

-- determines applications which have been opposed or referred to it by a DLA
+- determines applications which have been opposed or referred to it by a DLC

-- considers and determines applications made by the Police or DLA to vary, suspend or cancel liquor licences and manager's certificates
+- considers and determines applications made by the Police or Inspector to vary, suspend or cancel alcohol licenses and manager's certificates

-- determines appeals that have been made against a DLA decision
+- determines appeals that have been made against a DLC decision

-- gives direction on various matters to all DLA's.
+- gives direction on various matters to all DLC's.

 New Zealand Police

-The licensing sergeant receives a copy of all liquor applications.
-The Police investigate whether the applicant has any convictions.
-They monitor licensed premises to ensure the premises comply with the Sale of Liquor Act 1989.
+The Police Constable in charge of alcohol related matters receives a copy of all alcohol applications.
+They will investigate whether the applicant has any convictions, and will enquire into the application.
+They monitor licensed premises to ensure the premises comply with the Sale and Supply of Alcohol Act 2012.
+The Police may file a report to the DLC on any application.

-Host responsibility is an integral part of the sale and supply of liquor.
-Applicants for liquor licences and managers' certificates must be able to show the district licensing agency that they will demonstrate host responsibility.
+Host responsibility is an integral part of the Sale and Supply of Alcohol.
+Applicants for alcohol licences and managers' certificates must be able to show the DLC that they will demonstrate host responsibility.

 The key elements of host responsibility are: